-At the heart of Graz’s cultural scene, the Helmut List Halle is a shining testament to the power of collaboration between engineers and artists.
+At the heart of Graz's cultural scene, the Helmut List Halle is an outstanding testament to the power of collaboration between engineers and artists.

 “The liaison of art and science, of technology and modern cultural productions, is reflected in the synthesis of old industrial architecture and contemporary design.”

 Markus Pernthaler, Architect